USEPA/e-manifest/docs/src/Services/Manifest/correct.md

 where `size` is the number of bytes of the PDF document.

-The service will validate the submitted JSON (see details in section “Manifest entities and fields validation for Create Correction service”) and if:
+The service will validate the submitted JSON (see details in section "Manifest entities and fields validation for Create Correction service") and if:

 - No Errors or Warnings were found: The service will create or update the manifest correction and return the Manifest Tracking Number, operation status, and operation date.